MicrosoftDocs/patterns-practices/patterns-practices/reference/iregionmanageraccessor-interface-mspp-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IRegionManagerAccessorPublic Interface IRegionManagerAccessor
+public interface IRegionManagerAccessorPublic Interface IRegionManagerAccessor

 See Also
 --------